RylanSchaeffer/Stanford-AI-Alignment-Double-Descent-Tutorial/README.md

 This repository contains the code and data for our preprint ["Double Descent Demystified: Identifying, Interpreting \& Ablating the Sources of a Deep Learning Puzzle"](https://arxiv.org/abs/2303.14151).

-For a step-by-step explanation, see [our walkthrough](walkthrough.md).
+For a step-by-step explanation, see [the walkthrough](walkthrough.md).

-The work will soon be available on LessWrong (and the Stanford AI Labs Blog?).
+The walkthrough will soon be available on LessWrong (and the Stanford AI Labs Blog?).

 ## Polynomial Regression on Synthetic Data